 The dessert principle here is K.I.S.S.: Keep It Simple and Sugar-Free.
 Simply stuff a banana with heart-healthy almond butter, sprinkle with cinnamon, and let it roast for 15 minutes in the oven for a quick single-serving banana-split.

 No fresh fruit?
 Not a problem with this go-to recipe.
-Cobble together your favorite frozen fruits with a little of this (almond flour) and a little of that (shredded coconut) for a dessert that’s easy to throw together when your sweet tooth strikes.
+Cobble together your favorite frozen fruits with a little of this (almond flour) and a little of that (tapioca starch) for a dessert that’s easy to throw together when your sweet tooth strikes.
 Don’t have a stash of frozen berries?
 You can also use overripe fruit.

-This mojito-inspired fruit salad provides that island flavor without the rum.
-(Though you're more than welcome to add it.)
+This mojito-inspired fruit salad provides that island flavor with some added rum.
 Just substitute coconut sugar for the powdered sugar if you’re keeping close to the Paleo principles.

 Make use of overripe bananas in this Paleo-friendly remake of an old favorite.
 Helpful hint #1: as oven temperatures vary, keep an eye on your loaf during the last 10 minutes of baking to ensure it’s cooked on the inside and not overbrowning on the outside.
 Helpful hint #2: Banana bread totally counts as breakfast.